-The electric vehicle (EV) market is the fastest growing segment in the industry rising to an all-time high of 2.3% of all new vehicles sold up until the end of July 2018.
-The number of electric vans on the roads is expected to rapidly increase as the sale of diesel vehicles continues to fall and new legislation penalising traditionally-fuelled vehicles comes into force.
-Here at Loads of Vans we have a wide selection of electric vans for you to choose from including the Nissan E-NV200
+The electric vehicle (EV) market is the fastest growing segment in the industry and is rising at an exponential rate.
+2020 saw an increase in market share of EVs of over 10%, with over 17% of vehicles sold being powered by Hybrid or Electric.
+The number of electric vans on the roads is expected to rapidly increase as the sale of diesel vehicles continues to fall, and new legislation penalising traditionally-fuelled vehicles comes into force.
+Here at Loads of Vans we have a wide selection of electric vans, physically in stock, for you to choose from, including the Brand New Citroën e-Dispatch and Peugeot e-Expert.

 London has seen an increase in electric vans due to their efficiency, not only in terms of eco-friendliness, but also their practicality.
 At Loads of Vans we cater for our customers commuting to and from London as we are just a short drive and tube ride away from the capital.
-You can get to use via the A3 and A24 roads, as well as London Underground station Morden.
-With the Ulta Low Emission Zone (ULEZ) in full flow, then now is the right time to make the transition.
-We have a range of manual and automatic electric vans in stock so if you are from London and want to find the perfect electric van, then Loads of Vans will get you on the road in one in no time.
+You can get to us via the A3 and A24 roads, as well as London Underground station Morden.
+With the Ultra Low Emission Zone (ULEZ) in full flow, now is the right time to make the jump to electric.
+We have a range of automatic electric vans in stock so if you are from London and want to find the perfect electric van, then Loads of Vans will get you on the road in one in no time.

 Simply put, an electric van is powered by an electric motor rather than a petrol or diesel combustion engine.
 The batteries store energy which is used to power the motor and turn the wheels.
 Just like any other electrical device, it needs to be charged when the battery is running low.